Attorney For Texas Medicare Prepayment Audits

 Texas has been identified as a region where more and more medical providers are being subjected to Medicare prepayment audits.
 These audits, known as Medicare Zone Program Integrity Contractors audits (ZPIC audits), can cause serious problems for health care businesses if they do not know how to respond.

-Attorney Alejandro Mora can advise you on how best to address Medicare prepayment audits.
-We can counsel you on how to complete these requests and how to put in place practices that will ensure that your first audit is also your last.
+I am an experienced attorney, Alejandro Mora, and I can advise you on how best to address Medicare prepayment audits.
+I can counsel you on how to complete these requests and how to put in place practices that will ensure that your first audit is also your last.

-Call 512-937-1128 today for a free consultation concerning a Medicare prepayment audit.
-From our law office in Austin, we serve health care providers in Dallas-Fort Worth, Houston and San Antonio and throughout Texas.
+Call The Law Offices of Alejandro Mora, PLLC, at 512-937-1128 today for a free consultation concerning a Medicare prepayment audit.
+From my law office in Austin, my team and I serve health care providers in Dallas-Fort Worth, Houston, and San Antonio and throughout Texas.

 Why Auditors Deny Some Medicare Prepayment Claims